MicrosoftDocs/architecture-center/docs/reference-architectures/migration/sync-mainframe-data-with-azure-content.md

 #### Tools

 - [Microsoft Service for DRDA][Microsoft Service for DRDA] is a component of [Host Integration Server (HIS)][What is HIS].
-Microsoft Service for DRDA is an Application Server (AS) that DRDA Application Requester (AR) clients use.
+Microsoft Service for DRDA is an application server that DRDA Application Requester (AR) clients use.
 Examples of DRDA AR clients include IBM Db2 for z/OS and Db2 for i5/OS.
-These clients use the AS to convert Db2 SQL statements and run them on SQL Server.
+These clients use the application server to convert Db2 SQL statements and run them on SQL Server.

 - [SSMA for Db2][SQL Server Migration Assistant for Db2] automates migration from Db2 to Microsoft database services.
 While running on a VM, this tool converts Db2 database objects into SQL Server database objects and creates those objects in SQL Server.
 SSMA for Db2 then migrates data from Db2 to the following services: